Union Bank and Bank of Maharashtra Classify Reliance Communications Accounts as Fraudulent

 RCOM's Current Status

-- A resolution plan for RCOM has been approved by creditors and is awaiting approval from the National Company Law Tribunal (NCLT)
+- Resolution plans for both companies are awaiting approval from the National Company Law Tribunal (NCLT)

 - The company may receive protection under Section 32A of the IBC against prosecution for offenses committed before the insolvency process, once the resolution plan is approved